oci-playground/distribution-spec/client-implementation.md

 The Referrers API here is described by [Listing Referrers](spec.md#listing-referrers) and [end-12](spec.md#endpoints).

-A client that pushing an Image or Artifact manifest with a defined `Refers` field MUST verify the Referrers API is available.
+A client that pushes an Image or Artifact manifest with a defined `Refers` field MUST verify the Referrers API is available.
 A client querying the Referrers API and receiving a 404 MUST fallback to using an Index pushed to a tag described by the following schema.

-**Tag Schema**
+#### Referrers Tag Schema

 ```text
 <alg>-<ref>